-Gwen sipped her coffee in the breakroom that smelled of smoke.
-She didn't light up herself.
+Gwen sipped her coffee in the breakroom that smelled of smoke, but didn't light up herself.
 She smoked, but she did not care for tobacco.
 For all his laxness on OHS, Marlon did not appreciate it when anything else was smoked in the workplace.

 She drummed her fingers on the plastic table.
 There was much on her mind.
 She lived a simple life, and seldom found herself with great moral choices to make.
 What Pennington offered… It can’t have been the right thing to do.
 And yet, how could she say no?
-Legally, Pennington’s plan was probably legal.
+Legally, Pennington’s plan was probably okay.
 No law against it – or if there was, it were part of some old law against witchcraft, something that remained on the books even though no one had cared since the dark ages.
 No, there was no law against it exactly.
-But there were similar things, modern things that were pretty damn illegal.
+But there were similar things--modern things--that were pretty damn illegal.

 She needed to distract herself.
 Someone had left a Woman’s Day on the table, but the crossword had been finished.
 The only other thing to read was the shopping centre’s newsletter, which was usually pretty dull.
 There was no one to chat to, so she picked it up anyway.

 “New Carpet Shop Opening!” read the headline.
 After that was a brief paragraph explaining how Majestic Carpets would be opening in the shop next to the Place O' Pets.

 What had that shop been that used to be there?
 Oh, that’s right, it had been Royal Carpets.
 Gwen sighed.
 A story about a new carpet shop opening on the sight of a former carpet shop might just be the dullest thing she had ever read.
 Besides, after the first paragraph it just trailed off into ramblings about the Illummanti and alien conspiracies -- as bloody usual.
 For the hundredth time, she wondered who wrote the newsletter and for the hundredth time she decided she’d rather not know.